 The Jordan River Uptown Band played at the very first Utah Arts Festivals on Main Street in Salt Lake City:

-On Beyond Cork Room — More Festivals and Public Houses
+On Beyond the Cork Room — More Festivals and Public Houses

 Hardin Davis helped start a long-running tradition of acoustic music at the Cork Room Coffee House

 The Jordan River Uptown band played for the community at large as early as 1974, including shows at Trolley Square with Mark Nelson on bass, and Mark Jardine on fiddle.

 Saxophonist / Clarinetist Stuart Curtis performed with Creative Graffiti, along with Uptown’s Woody Whitney.
 Curtis later joined the Jordan River Uptown Band on clarinet, and also replaced founder Russell Thomas Jr. in the Mainstream Jazz group on saxophone.